jh1993/UnderusedOptions/README.txt

 - Masochism (3 SP): Damage inflicted by allies will cause Pain Mirror to deal double damage.
 - Holy Martyr (6 SP): Dark damage dealt by Pain Mirror that is resisted will be redealt as holy damage.

+Plague of Filth:
+- Serpent Plague replaced by Fiery Vermin and Void Vermin, both of which cost 7 SP and are incompatible with each other, making the spell summon flame toads and fire fly swarms or void toads and brain fly swarms respectively.
+Brain fly swarms' attacks are changed to increasing one of the target's ability cooldowns by 1 if possible (doesn't work on units that can gain clarity), and otherwise deal damage again.

 Prison of Thorns:
 - Ice thorns upgrade no longer removes the thorns' melee attacks, which will be used against ice-immune enemies.